elfive/homebridge-petkit-feeder-mini/README.md

 - set a timed meal(may never support it, because you can just use homekit automation to do it.);
 - enable/disable meal plan for the day(may be in the next major version, currently no plan to do it).
-- currently this plugin for [homebridge](#https://github.com/homebridge/homebridge) just support [Petkit-feeder-mini (official store link)](#https://petkit.co.uk/product/petkit-element-mini-auto-feeder/), and this plugin currently only tested and works in Asia(include China mainland), other area may or may not working properly.
+- currently this plugin for <a href="https://github.com/homebridge/homebridge">homebridge</a> just support <a href="https://petkit.co.uk/product/petkit-element-mini-auto-feeder/">Petkit-feeder-mini (official store link)</a>, and this plugin currently only tested and works in Asia(include China mainland), other area may or may not working properly.
 - to continuously use this plugin you should login Petkit app and never logoff, this plugin uses session id from the app and it will change every time you logoff and relogin.
 - ......